ways92/mocha-chai-testing/README.md

-# mocha-chai-testing
-used to testing API
+# API testing with mocha chai